Data Architecture, Data Mesh, Domain-Driven Design, Data Governance, Apache Kafka, Data Streaming

 Federated Computational Governance

 Rather than centralized control, governance in Data Mesh is federated across domains but standardized through computational policies.
-These policies are encoded as automated checks rather than manual review processes.
+In simpler terms: each domain team governs their own data products, but they all follow the same automated rules that are enforced by code rather than manual reviews.

 For instance, policies might automatically enforce: